aborg-dev/isa_benchmarks/README.md

 - wasm32+zig:   Rustc to `wasm32-wasip1`, then w2c2 to C, then Zig to x86_64
 - wasm32+eval:  Rustc to `wasm32-wasip1`, then run Wasmer interpreter with cost 1 for each WASM instruction
 - wasm32+costs: As `wasm32-eval`, but `get_local`, `const.i32` and `const.i64` are free

+The folder `reports/` contains detailed breakdown of WASM instructions for each benchmark.

 ### Fibonacci